Good Shepherd College – Te Hepara Pai

 Catholic Diocese of Auckland Library

-The library is located at the Newman Hall which is next to the School of Law within the city campus of University of Auckland.
+The library is located at Pompallier Diocesan Centre in St Marys Bay, Auckland.
 It is a theological library specialized in religious subject resource, and a member library of the Australian and New Zealand Theological Library Association.

 The Library supports the learning and research needs of the people of the Catholic Diocese of Auckland, who are interested in studying Religion, Scripture and Theology.
 They are welcome to use the library service and facilities.